-The Winehq team has announced the latest stable release 3.0 on January 18, 2018.
+The Winehq team has announced the latest stable release 5.0 on Jan 21, 2020.
 Its source code is available for download from its official site.
 You may also use the package manager to install wine.
 Wine is an Open Source implementation of the Windows API and will always be free software.
-Approximately half of the source code is written by its volunteers, and remaining effort sponsored by commercial interests, especially CodeWeavers.
+Approximately half of the source code is written by its volunteers, and the remaining effort is sponsored by commercial interests, especially CodeWeavers.

-This article will help you to install Wine 3.0 Stable Release on Debian 9 Stretch system using the apt-get package manager.
+This article will help you to install Wine 5.0 stable release on the Debian 9 Stretch system using the apt-get package manager.

-First of all, If you are running with 64-bit system enable 32-bit architecture.
-Also, import gpg key to your system.
+First of all, If you are running with a 64-bit system enable 32-bit architecture.
+Also, import the GPG key to your system.

 sudo apt-add-repository https://dl.winehq.org/wine-builds/debian/